jmuspratt/flat-file/README.md

 ### Maybe
 - [ ] Option to use EXIF data for sorting media by date?
-- [ ] Option to hide album listing and just show most recent album at index page
+- [ ] Option to hide album listing and just show most recent album as the index page